Congratulations on finishing up your bathrooms in week one! I’m so excited we made it through our first space together.

 Remember to continue to focus on your family life, your personal goals and a dash of real life self care throughout the week as well!

 To join the private Facebook Group + Going Simple Challenge, click here!

-Here are eight simple tips to clear kitchen spaces of excess, and focus on what we love most.
+Here are eight simple tips to clear your kitchen space of excess, and focus on what you love most.

 1. Start with a clean slate.